ChrisCreevey/machete/README.md

 ## Using machete

-To use machete, it is necessary to pas as input a nexus formatted alignment file using the option '-f':
+To use machete, it is necessary to pass as input a nexus formatted alignment file using the option '-f':

 ```
 machete -f NEXUSFILE